asabbani/Nautilus/README.md

   * a base station (a macOS / Linux machine)
   * Origin (an AUV with a Raspberry Pi 3 running Raspbian)

-## Development / Style Guidlines
+## Style Guidlines
-Development will be done in Python3.
+Development will be done in Python3 using the [PEP8](https://pep8.org) style guidelines.
-  * Indention will be mandated to 4 spaces, not tabs.
+  * Uses indententation instead of spaces.
-  * All files and methods need a descriptive header.
+  * Utilizes the [autopep8](https://pypi.org/project/autopep8/0.8/extension) for automatic formatting.
-  * Else, follow the [PEP8](https://pep8.org) style guidelines.
+Feel free to use the included settings.json file for VSCode development

 # Base Station
 This machine communicates with the AUV using radio communication.
 Its main role is selecting and beginning missions for the AUV.
 It also receives data wirelessly from the AUV and outputs to an in-house Python GUI.